Publishing Season: Book Covers Basics Free

 AOI Members can explore the area of site specific Illustration in more depth in the How To Get Into Illustration for Publishing: Book Covers publication written by book designer Holly Macdonald.

-Go here to see the Site Specific Illustration Basics
+Go here to read the Site Specific Illustration Basics

-Go here to see the Illustration for Children Basics
+Go here to read the Illustration for Children Basics

-Go here to see the Editorial Illustration Basics
+Go here to read the Branding Illustration Basics

-Go here to see the Branding Illustration Basics
+Go here to read the Editorial Illustration Basics

 AOI Members have access to all Inside Illustration content.